 The name "Misen" originates from the French term mise en place which means "to put in place," a philosophy followed by serious cooks--that is, they prepare their ingredients and have all their equipment out and ready to go before they start cooking.
 "Misen" is pronounced MEE-zen and is an homage to the importance of having good quality tools in your kitchen.

 Omar Rada is the founder of Misen.
-He started a Kickstarter campaign in 2015 which was highly successful.
+He started the company with a Kickstarter campaign in 2015.
 Misen's first product was a high quality chef's knife, which quickly expanded to several kitchen products, in particular clad stainless steel cookware.

-Today, Misen is best known for these two products: knives and clad stainless cookware, though you can see in the table above that they make several other types of cookware and kitchen tools.
+Today, Misen is best known for knives and clad stainless cookware, though they make several other types of cookware and kitchen tools.

-Misen cookware is made in China.
-This keeps costs down (most Misen pieces are less expensive than most Made In pieces), and the quality does not suffer because the factories are operated to American quality standards, much like other imported Chinese brands we like such as Tramontina Tri-Ply Clad (or see our review) and Cuisinart Multiclad Pro (or see our review).
+Misen cookware and knives are made in China.
+This keeps costs down (most Misen pieces are less expensive than most Made In pieces).
+The Chinese factories are operated to American quality standards, much like other imported Chinese brands we like such as Tramontina Tri-Ply Clad (or see our review) and Cuisinart Multiclad Pro (or see our review).

 Like Made In's cookware, Misen's clad stainless is 5-ply with three internal layers of aluminum.
 However, there are differences in design and quality that we believe make Misen the higher quality of the two brands.

-We get into details below in the Buying Considerations section.
+We get into details about this in the next section.

 In this section, we look at all the important features to consider before buying cookware and compare Made In and Misen's products.

 Why: Misen is 3mm thick vs 2.7mm thick Made In, resulting in more even heating and slightly better heat retention.